-- J2.1 External Examiners are appointed under contract to the University using criteria and procedures agreed by Academic Board as set out in Appendix 4 (subject, where relevant to the requirements and approval of any professional or external validating bodies). - J2.2 The University reserves the right to terminate appointments in circumstances where the contractual duties are not fully or properly discharged. - J2.3 The criteria for the appointment of External Examiners ensure that they are in a position to exercise impartial, independent and expert judgement. - J2.4 External Examiners have responsibilities in relation to Programmes and modules, and (in the case of some integrated apprenticeships) for the internal quality assurance of End Point Assessment.
-The University will ensure appropriate coverage of these areas through the appointments process. - J2.5 All nominations for appointment are scrutinised and approved through the Deputy Academic Registrar. - J2.6 External Examiners receive appointment letters from the University that detail the precise nature of their responsibilities and the term of their appointment.
+- J2.1 External Examiners are appointed under contract to the University using agreed criteria and procedures (subject, where relevant to the requirements and approval of any professional or external validating bodies). - J2.2 The University reserves the right to terminate appointments in circumstances where the contractual duties are not fully or properly discharged. - J2.3 The criteria for the appointment of External Examiners ensure that they are in a position to exercise impartial, independent and expert judgement. - J2.4 External Examiners have responsibilities in relation to Programmes and modules, and (in the case of some integrated apprenticeships for the quality assurance of End Point Assessment).
+The University will ensure appropriate coverage of these areas through the appointments process. - J2.5 All nominations for appointment are scrutinised and approved through the Deputy Academic Registrar.

+- J2.6 External Examiners receive appointment letters from the University that detail the precise nature of their responsibilities and the term of their appointment.
 The standard term of appointment for External Examiners appointed by the University is four years.
 Exceptional variations to this period must be approved by the Deputy Academic Registrar. - J2.7 All External Examiners receive information from the University about the provision they are responsible for and the regulations that apply.
 All External Examiners are invited to engage in induction activity provided by the University. - J2.8 The Programme Leader is responsible for ensuring there is proper liaison with External Examiners during the year and especially during the assessment period.